Feur-Inc/BetterX/src/plugins/README.md

 4. Access settings via `this.settings.store`
 5. Test both enable/disable functionality
 6. Set `needsRestart: false` if your plugin properly cleans up in the `stop()` method
+7. Use the notification system for user feedback instead of console logs